 “As for ten years from now, I don’t want to make any big statements yet, but you can bet I’ll own a pomeranian…”

 CF: what is your favorite thing about living in Seattle?

 The city itself is an incredible place; small enough to feel like you know the neighborhoods well and large enough to make you feel like there is always more to know.
 If I had to pick one thing above all else, it would probably be the amazing proximity to so many different landscapes.
 You can take a ferry to an island, you can go to snowy mountain ranges, you can go to North America’s only natural rain forest then see the coast, you can travel central and see the high plains and rolling meadows and orchards.
 With all of these vastly different terrains comes different history and traditions and that’s what makes exploring this city and state so exciting.

-* what are your plans for the future? where do you see yourself in the next ten or so years?
+CF: what are your plans for the future? where do you see yourself in the next ten years?

 Well, as of today I quit my job as a server at a restaurant to focus on my artwork and school.
 It’s scary and unsettling, this fear of the “unknown” but I have to listen to my instinct and trust that I made the right decision.
 So my plans for the nearer future is to keep up this momentum and work ethic and make a sustainable support system out of it.
 As for ten years from now, I don’t want to make any big statements about that yet, but you can bet I’ll own a pomeranian.